DataBiosphere/data-explorer/README.md

 * In `ui/` run `npm install`.
 This will install tools used during git precommit, such as formatting tools.
 * [Set up git secrets.](https://github.com/DataBiosphere/data-explorer/tree/master/hooks)

+#### One-time step for Export to Saturn feature

+The Export to Saturn feature temporarily stores data in a GCS bucket.

+* TODO(melissachang): Add instructions for creating bucket.

+* Choose a service account who has write access to the bucket from the previous step.
+This can be any service account that is Project Editor, such as the App Engine default service account.
+Follow [these instructions](https://cloud.google.com/storage/docs/access-control/create-signed-urls-program#signing-language)
+(see "Generate a new private key") to download a private key.
+Store the private key at `api/data_explorer/private-key.txt`.
+The key must have that exact name so it will be ignored by `.gitignore`.

 ### Testing